strimzi/proposals/084-open-feature-integration.md

 Moreover, the config classes will be removed and every logic (i.e., parsing part) will be moved to `FeatureGates` class as it might be the best choice.
 By encapsulating the logic within the `FeatureGates` class and removing dependencies on configuration classes, we simplify the feature gate management and make it more maintainable.
+Making `FeatureGates` a singleton is beneficial because it is called from multiple parts of the code and just need one instance at the time.

 The overall setup would look like this: